rodrigomasiniai/GenAIChatIniciante/README.md

  * Running on http:/100.0.1.0:8000

 Which is your web adress (just copy paste it in your browser to access the app).
+Please refer to [Features](#features) to customize the app.

 ---